verbosemode/confplate/README.md

 ConfPlate is a configuration file generator.
 After doing some configurations over and over again I got bored and built this script.
 Boring tasks often lead to mistakes in configurations which you want to avoid I assume.

-The script is based on Python and uses Jinja2 as template language.
-Due to the lack of error handling and not enough testing some features supported by Jinja2 might not work (template inheritence, for loops, ...) yet.
+The script is based on Python2 and uses Jinja2 as template language.

 Design goals
 ============